MeanderingNinja/Set-up-a-static-IP-address-on-Ubuntu/README.md

 # Set up a static IP address on Ubuntu
 Instructions on how to set up a static IP address on Ubuntu.
-This post is assisted by ChatGTP.
+This post was created with assistance of ChatGPT.

 ## Setting a static IP address on Ubuntu using `/etc/network/interfaces`: